Followers

 - a badass

-Later, Hanger took command of a series of mixed rifle/musket units and was seconded to the famed "counter-guerrilla" Major Patrick Ferguson, one of the badass British officers of the war whose demise at King's Mountain would herald the beginning of the end in the south.
+Later, Hanger took command of a series of mixed rifle and musket units and was seconded to the famed "counter-guerrilla" Major Patrick Ferguson, one of the badass British officers of the war whose demise at King's Mountain would herald the beginning of the end in the South.
 But I digress.
-With Ferguson, Hanger sailed to the Carolinas under General Henry Clinton in the spring of 1780 - the opening of the "southern strategy."
-After a short stint as Clinton's aide de camp and then inspector of militia under Ferguson, the ever-mobile Hanger managed a transfer to Banastre Tarleton's British Legion.
-The two hard-drinking, rough, and tumble aristocrats hit it off and Tarleton made Hanger his deputy.
-Hanger had joined the green jacketed band of Loyalist regulars that would become notorious under Tarleton.
+With Ferguson, Hanger sailed to the Carolinas under General Henry Clinton in the spring of 1780, marking the opening of the "southern strategy."
+After a short stint as Clinton's aide-de-camp and then inspector of militia under Ferguson, the ever-mobile Hanger managed to transfer to Banastre Tarleton's British Legion.
+The two hard-drinking, rough-and-tumble aristocrats hit it off, and Tarleton made Hanger his deputy.
+Hanger joined the green-jacketed band of Loyalist regulars that would become notorious under Tarleton.

 The Legion